leebyron/til/entries/autosetupremote.md

 tags: git
 ---

-Ever seen this git error message while creating a new branch and opening a PR?
+Ever seen this git error message while creating and pushing a new branch before opening a PR?

 ```
 fatal: The current branch my-pr-change has no upstream branch.